springload/pattern-book/README.md

 <h3>ToDo</h3>

 <ul>
- <li> [ ] ZIP download of particular components (including assets, eg backgrounds images and fonts).
   <li> [ ] ...and show prop types, somehow? (`prop-types` or Flow/TS?).
 Sadly I'm not sure how we could support FlowType/TypeScript types because those are removed at compile-time.
  <li> [ ] Detect basic JSX React Components... this is almost working
  <li> [ ] Make it support interactive components (eg accumulating CSS across these multiple states).
- <li> [ ] Make the `&lt;Book&gt;` not render until it scrolls into view (pattern libraries are notorious for having hundreds of compnents on a long page, so this is hopefully an easy optimisation)
   <li> [ ] Parse SourceMaps to derive Sass (etc) if possible.
 </ul>